ddcovery/ddinject-js/README.md

 ## Do you really think this is the native way for javascript?

 The main container code is about 80 lines long (after removing comments and the Proxy mechanism recently added to protect from misuse).

-With this short code we support dependencies injection rich functionalities:
+With this short code we support dependencies injection rich functionalities like:

-* It supports Transient and Singleton providers.
+* Transient and Singleton providers.
-* It supports Dependency Cycles detection.
+* Dependency Cycles detection.

 How?

 * **destructuring** is treated as first class citizen.
 It fits perfectly when you need to consume dependencies.
 * Object **defined properties** are the way used to provide dependencies:  when you evaluate a property, the provider function is evaluated (and not before).

-When destructuring (consumer) and dependencies as properties are combined, you have a fluent, simple, fast IOC solution
+It is simple, fast and fluent.

 ## lets see more examples
 ​